-Non-Network Transplant Provider - Any Provider that has NOT been designated as a "center of excellence" by the Administrator or has not been selected to participate as a Network Transplant Provider by a designee.
+Non-Network Transplant Provider - Any Provider that has NOT been designated as a "center of excellence" by the Administrator or has not been selected to participate as a Network Transplant Provider by the Blue Cross and Blue Shield Association.

 Open Enrollment - A period of enrollment designated by the Plan in which Eligible Persons or their Dependents can enroll without penalty after the initial enrollment; See Eligibility and Enrollment section for more information.